ctfs/write-ups-2014/31c3-ctf-2014/reversing/bor-ey/README.md

 **Solves:** 38
 **Description:**

-> Ever imagined compiled stack based perl?
+> Ever imagined compiled stack-based Perl?
-> It could look like [this] (bor_ey.tar.gz), but maybe this one is even worse, so we start with an easy one.
+> It could look like [this](bor_ey.tar.gz), but maybe this one is even worse, so we start with an easy one.
-> Try to find the flag in this binary, but don't forget to run
+> Try to find the flag in this binary, but don’t forget to run:
+>
 > ```bash
 > objdump -h bor_ey
 > ```